crawlerstack/fastapi-authlib/README.md

-# fastapi-oidc-support
+# fastapi-authlib

-fastapi-oidc-support provides easy integration between FastAPI and openid connection in your application.
+fastapi-authlib provides easy integration between FastAPI and openid connection in your application.
 Provides the initialization and dependencies of oidc, aiming to unify authentication management and reduce the difficulty of use.